Automatic sparse PCA for high-dimensional data: Automatic sparse PCA methodology

 \section{Automatic sparse PCA methodology}

 In this section, we propose a thresholded estimator of the PC directions by using the NR method.
 We emphasize that consistency properties of the SPCA methods heavily depend on threshold (tuning) values.
-In order to overcome the inconvenience, we propose a SPCA method from (\ref{NR3}) and (\ref{NR4}).
+To overcome the inconvenience, we propose an SPCA method from (\ref{NR3}) and (\ref{NR4}).